Gozala/workspace/pages/Replica.md

     do: Operation[]
   }
   ```
 - Revision interface intentionally does not prescribe semantics making it possible to apply different ones at will.
-Better yet, same revision could be assigned different interpretation that would result in a different state.
+Better yet, same revision could be assigned different interpretation that would result in a different state. [[Replica]] interface provides a way to represent a revision with a specified semantics
 - ```ts
   export interface Replica<Change> {
     of: Link<Revision<Change>>